Skip to main content

 Geology

 Rondinha sits on the Planalto Médio, the central portion of the Serra Geral basaltic plateau, characterized by gently rolling terrain underlain by horizontal lava flows from the Cretaceous Paraná-Etendeka volcanic event, approximately 130 million years ago.
-The basalt forms the parent material for the dark latosols (Oxisols and Ultisols) that cover the plateau and are among the most fertile soils in southern Brazil—the primary reason this region was cleared for agriculture.
+The basalt forms the parent material for the dark latosols (Oxisols and Ultisols) that cover the plateau and are among the most fertile soils in southern Brazil — the primary reason this region was cleared for agriculture.
 Stream erosion has incised V-shaped valleys into the plateau, exposing basalt in riverbed outcrops and creating habitat diversity within an otherwise uniform terrain.
 There are no dramatic geological formations within the park, but the quality and thickness of the forest soil organic layer reflects centuries of forest litter accumulation.

 Climate And Weather

 The Planalto Médio experiences a humid subtropical climate transitional between Cfa and Cfb depending on elevation.
-Mean annual temperatures in the Rondinha municipality range between 17°C and 19°C. Winters are cool, with frosts occurring from May through August, sometimes producing snowfall in years with particularly strong polar air intrusions.
+Mean annual temperatures in the Sarandi municipality range between 17°C and 19°C. Winters are cool, with frosts occurring from May through August, sometimes producing snowfall in years with particularly strong polar air intrusions.
 Summers are warm and humid, with frequent afternoon convective thunderstorms providing the bulk of the annual rainfall.
 Annual precipitation ranges from 1,600 to 1,900 mm, generally well-distributed without a pronounced dry season.
 The basaltic plateau creates conditions favorable for Araucaria and the associated Mixed Ombrophilous Forest community, which require the cool winters and adequate rainfall characteristic of this climate zone.

 Human History